tytot/tytot/README.md

 </div>

 ## :mortar_board: Daily Trivia!
-*Updated 10/20/2024 at 12:00 AM*
+*Updated 10/21/2024 at 12:00 AM*
-### The film 'Stand By Me' is based on a novel by what author?
+### 'Nature, Mr. Allnut, is what we are put in this world to rise above' is a line from what film?
 <details>
 <summary>
-Anne Proulx
+'Citizen Kane'
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Stephen King
+'The African Queen'
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-Dean Koontz
+'The Deer Hunter'
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Frank McCourt
+'Adam's Rib'
 </summary>

 :x: *Wrong...*